-FAQs - Auto Enrollment - Can an employer add an automatic contribution arrangement to its existing retirement plan?
+FAQs - Auto enrollment - Can an employer add an automatic contribution arrangement to its existing retirement plan?

 Yes.
 An employer may add an automatic contribution arrangement feature to its plan simply by amending the plan to state that it will use an automatic contribution arrangement.
 Generally, the amended plan would need to specify: